Anupamit/Javascript-Theory-Qustions/README.md

   }
 };
 console.log(Triangle.name); // TriangleClass

 ```
 ## Q.47 What is difference between private, public and static variables?
-Private variables can be accessed by all the members (functions and variables) of the owner object but not by any other object.
-Public variables can be accessed by all the members of the owner as well as other objects that can access the owner.
-Static variables are related to a class.
-They come into existence as soon as a class come into existence.
+* Private Variables: Can be accessed by all the members (functions and variables) of the owner object but not by any other object.
+* Public Variables: Can be accessed by all the members of the owner as well as other objects that can access the owner.
+* Static Variables: Related to a class.
+They come into existence as soon as a class comes into existence.
 ```js
 // Constructor Function
 function MyClass () {